The Joys of New Friends

 Sure colleges had "parent" committees, but rarely were there face-to-face meetings, given that those parents were flung all over the country.
 And the only "new" people in the professional arena tended to be, well, more my kids' age than my own.

 Experts seem to propound this worldview.
-In the recent New York Times article “Friends of a Certain Age: Why Is It Hard to Make Friends Over 30?”
+In a New York Times article, “Friends of a Certain Age: Why Is It Hard to Make Friends Over 30?”
 Laura L. Carstensen, director of the Stanford Center on Longevity in California, argued that as people move toward midlife, they interact with fewer people.
 Hence, they make fewer friends.

 Friends Keep Popping Up All Over